PostHog/posthog.com/contents/handbook/people/hiring-process/design-hiring.md

 ## Design hiring at PostHog

-Our [Design](https://posthog.com/handbook/people/team-structure/design) team is small, but growing.
-However, we currently aren't hiring for anyone to join our Design team.
+Our [Design](https://posthog.com/handbook/people/team-structure/design) team is small and we don't hire into this team very often.

 ### What we are looking for in Design hires